creativeprojects/resticprofile/docs/content/schedules/commands.md

 Before version `v0.30.0`, resticprofile did not keep a state of the schedule and unschedule commands.
 If you needed to make many changes to your profiles (e.g., moving, renaming, deleting), it was recommended to unschedule everything using the `--all` flag before making changes.
 This is no longer necessary since version `v0.30.0`.
 {{% /notice %}}

+Use the `--reload` flag to force a `systemctl daemon-reload` after setting up the files.
+Use this flag if systemd cannot detect some dependencies you added manually in the service file.
+This flag is available since version 0.32.0.

 ### unschedule command

 Remove all schedules defined on the selected profile, or all profiles using the `--all` flag.

 Before version `v0.30.0`, the `--all` flag didn't remove schedules on deleted or renamed profiles.

+Use the `--reload` flag to force a `systemctl daemon-reload` after removing the files.
+This flag is available since version 0.32.0.

 > [!NOTE]
 > The behavior of the `unschedule` command changed in version `v0.30.0`: